5 Questions You Should Ask in an Interview to Make Sure the Job is Right

 Asking questions is your last chance to make a big impact on your potential supervisor.
 It also helps you get a clearer picture of whether a job/company will be the right fit.

 Most people ask easy questions that reveal too little.
 Research the company and position beforehand, and ask questions that show interest and motivation.
-If your interviewer doesn’t offer enough information upfront, these eight questions will fill in the gaps.
+If your interviewer doesn’t offer enough information upfront, these five questions will fill in the gaps.

 This question may seem like a given, but “interview anxiety” can make you forget to seek out important details like this.